 Commented [WKA32]: This suggests that an initial assessment to help students find a pathway is an extremely important component!!!!
 Share with GP Task Force!
-This has been shared with GPTF.

 Students suggested extending support services into evening hours, at least a couple of times per week to support students that work during the day.
 Two students commented: